Kate’s Sticky Toffee Apple Caramel Cake

-When Prue, one of the judges, said in Season 8 that Kate’s sticky toffee apple caramel cake was the best cake she had ever eaten, I wanted to try it.
-And when the list of bakes in the reddit 52 week baking challenge included GBBO, I knew that this was the recipe I was going to try.
+When Prue, one of the judges of the Great British Bake Off, said in Season 8 that Kate’s sticky toffee apple caramel cake was the best cake she had ever eaten, I wanted to try it.
+And when the list of bakes in the reddit 52 week baking challenge included GBBO, I knew that this was it.

 If you look at the recipe and you are an American baker, there are a few things you notice.
 First, weights are listed in grams.
-How much is 325g (cake) + 175g (buttercream) of butter?
+Between the 325 grams in the cake and 175 grams in buttercream, how much butter is that?
 It’s better that you not know.
-No problem.
-My kitchen scale toggles between ounces and grams, and weighing ingredients in baking is the way to go anyway.

 Here is the list of ingredients, with my interpretations and substitutions.
 I made an I-can’t-believe-I-did-that mistake of forgetting the salt when converting from self-rising flour.
 Doh!

-5 tbsp “cloudy apple juice” = apple cider
+5 tablespoons “cloudy apple juice” – apple cider

-250g light muscovado sugar – dark was what my grocery store had
+250 grams light muscovado sugar – I used dark, because that’s what my grocery store had

-300g self-raising flour – bleached all purpose + 1tbsp baking powder
+300 grams self-raising flour – bleached all purpose + 1 tablespoon baking powder

-2 tsp ground mixed spice – 1/8 tsp (each) all-spice, cloves, ginger, nutmeg
+2 teaspoon ground mixed spice – 1/8 teaspoon (each) all-spice, cloves, ginger, nutmeg

 2 bramley apples – I have no idea what Bramley apples are

-The cake-making starts off very familiar with creaming butter and sugar.
-But with five eggs, the batter ended up very thick and I added what was probably a tbsp of whole milk to thin it out.
+The cake uses the creaming method.
+With five eggs, the batter ended up very thick, and I added a tablespoon of whole milk to thin it out.

 My buttercream was a lot darker in color than the image in the link, and there was barely enough to frost the cake.
 Maybe thick frosting is an American thing?

-I slightly burnt the caramel for the toffee apples, and, instead of doing them again, I acquiesced to letting kiddo decorate with sprinkles.
+I slightly burnt the caramel for the toffee apples, and, instead of doing them again, I just let kiddo decorate the cake with sprinkles.

-If you make this cake or have any questions about my experience making it, please leave a comment and/or share a pic.
+If you make Kate’s apple cake or have any questions about my experience making it, please leave a comment or send me a message.

 Check out the uglyducklingbakery cake archives.